The Bushland Terrier is a hybrid breed of dog that brings together the Cairn Terrier with the Scottish Terrier.

-They are also alert to what is going on and will seek to protect their family as they are actually quite brave.
+They are also alert to what is going on and will seek to protect their families as they are quite brave.

 You do need to let them know that they are not the boss or it will encourage their stubborn side.